chrnueve/mac_thermaltake_riing/README.md

         - [0, 0]  # [temp(*C), speed(0-100%)]
         - [50, 30]
         - [70, 100]
-      sensor_name: k10temp

     ```
-    - sensor_name [name of the sensor to get temperature reading from(names can be found by running `sensors` in a terminal)]

 ### Lighting Manager Settings
 To save repetition: